quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/other/upgrade-guide.md

 ### onChange

 The emitted `change` event has changed.
 The passed object still contains `start` and `end`.
-However, these are now date strings, instead of Timestamp objects.
-Additionally, a new `days` array has been added that does contain Timestamp objects.
+However, these are now date strings instead of timestamp objects.
+Additionally, a new `days` array has been added that does contain timestamp objects.

 #### Mouse Events